 As the maximum temperature of water is its boiling temperature, TCH will desiccate the matrix where temperatures exceed the boiling point of water.
 Thus, soil moisture content has a profound impact of TCH energy requirements.
 While the boiling point of the contaminant and the percent mass removal will affect the remediation energy requirements, the more important design considerations are recharge, heater well density and time to meet the remediation goals.

 When applying a single ISTR technology, it is sometimes difficult to achieve an optimal temperature in a permeable unit with fast-moving groundwater.
-Using the TCH portion of the HybridHeater™ technology, TRS can direct more energy to that zone.
+Applying the TRS HybridHeaterSM technology, TRS can direct more energy to that zone.

-TRS has developed a patent-pending, flexible heater element, called the FlexHeater™ technology.
-It is better, faster and less expensive than currently available TCH systems.
-The inventive design of the FlexHeater™ technology allows TRS to deliver varying amounts of heat vertically in discrete intervals in the heater well.
+TRS FlexHeaterSM remediation services use a patented heater element to deliver energy into the formation.
+The remediation is better, faster and less expensive than currently available TCH systems.
 Imagine putting a Slinky into a 2" pipe.
-The Slinky is a single wire, which, in our case, we can heat to about 900° Celsius.
+The Slinky is a single wire, which we can heat to about 800° Celsius.
 Although the wire is a single temperature, the Slinky-like design allows us to vary coil density throughout the entire length of the pipe.
 The greater the coil density, the greater the energy input to the formation.

-Because of our ability to adjust the temperature profile of the FlexHeater™ system during scheduled breaks in operations, TRS will complete projects faster.
-TCH heater wells require essentially zero operation and maintenance - only periodic amp checks to verify that they are functioning.
+Because of our ability to adjust the temperature profile of the system during scheduled breaks in operations, TRS will complete projects faster.
+TRS FlexHeaterSM wells require essentially zero maintenance - only periodic amp checks to verify that they are functioning.

-Another advantage of the FlexHeater™ technology is how extremely easy it is to handle and ship.
-Our employee-owners can adjust the vertical temperature profile upon installation.
-As our heater element will fit inside a two-inch direct-push casing, installation costs are the lowest in the industry.
-Combined with completing projects faster, as described above, the FlexHeater™ technology can provide a low cost TCH solution.
+Another advantage of the service is how extremely easy it is to handle and ship the components.
+Our employee-owners can adjust the vertical temperature profile of the heater well upon installation of the element.
+As it will fit inside a two-inch direct-push casing, installation costs are the lowest in the industry.

 TRS Thermal Conduction Heating (TCH)